volumio/platform-cuboxi/README.md

 **Platform files with kernel version 4.14.90**
 - 20181224: Changed to Armbian Kernel 4.14.90-cuboxi
-- 20181224: ALSA: usb-audio: Backport from kernel 4.19.y: Generic DSD detection for XMOS-based implementations-4.14.90  plus support for additional DACs with DSD capabilities.
+- 20181224: ALSA: USB-Audio: Backport from kernel 4.18/4.19: Generic DSD detection for XMOS-based implementations-4.14.90  plus support for additional DACs with DSD capabilities.